usnistgov/psc-ns3/src/psc/doc/source/mcptt.rst

 .. sourcecode:: text

-  time(ms)	userid	rx/tx	bytes
+  time(ms) nodeid callid  ssrc    rx/tx   bytes   message

 There may also be an additional field at the end of the row called "message" that will be included if the ``ns3::McpttMsgStats::IncludeMessageContent`` attribute is set to "true".
 The "time(ms)" column describes the time (in milliseconds) at which a message was sent/received.
+The "nodeid" column contains the ns3::Node ID value of the sender or receiver, and the "callid" column contains the call ID for this message.
+The "ssrc" field prints the RTP synchronization source (SSRC) field if available.
+The
-The "userid" column contains the user ID of the MCPTT user that sent/received the message.
-The "rx/tx" column indicates if the message was sent or received, i.e. if "rx" is the value in the column then that means the message was received, while a value of "tx" indicates that the message was sent.
+"rx/tx" column indicates if the message was sent or received, i.e. if "rx" is the value in the column then that means the message was received, while a value of "tx" indicates that the message was sent.
 The "bytes" columns